The Infection Biology Unit is studying virus-host cell interactions and their contribution to viral spread and pathogenesis in the host.

 Inhibition of lectin-dependent enhancement of Ebola virus entry into cells

-The cellular lectins DC-SIGN and DC-SIGNR bind to N-glycans present on Ebola virus and other pathogens and can augment viral entry into cells.
-DC-SIGN/R exhibit high sequence similarity but differ in their spectrum of ligands.
-This study, led by Drs.
-Guo and Zhou, University of Leeds, UK, shows that quantum dots (QD) displaying a dense array of mono-/disaccharides allow to dissect the multivalent protein-glycan interactions underlying ligand binding to DC-SIGN/R. Moreover, the research demonstrates that QDs can be used to block augmentation of Ebola virus cell entry by DC-SIGN/R.
+The cellular lectins DC-SIGN and DC-SIGNR bind to glycans present on Ebola virus and can augment viral entry into cells.
+This study shows that quantum dots (QD) displaying a dense array of glycans allow to dissect the multivalent protein-glycan interactions underlying ligand binding to DC-SIGN/R. Moreover, the research demonstrates that QDs can be used to block augmentation of Ebola virus cell entry by DC-SIGN/R.

 Guo et al. Dissecting Multivalent Lectin-Carbohydrate Recognition Using Polyvalent Multifunctional Glycan-Quantum Dots.
 J Am Chem Soc.
 2017 Aug 30;139(34):11833-11844.